AI Engineering

 Reshaping Our Development Culture: Embracing and Embedding AI in Product Engineering

-Translytics Editorial Team
+Translytics Engineering Team

-5 min read
+6 min read

 At Translytics, we're not just using AI - we're rebuilding our engineering DNA around it.
 Becoming an AI-native product company means embedding artificial intelligence into every layer of our tech stack - from frontend to backend, from code generation to deployment - to create faster, smarter, and more resilient supply chain solutions.